markcot/ProgFDA-Project/README.md

 - **Dates** November 2019 to December 2019

 #### Introduction
-This document is my marked down file for the GMIT module 'Programming for Data Analysis' Project.
-The project includes a review of Public Park  visits and the factors that affect the number of visitors.
-My review of the function is undertaken using a jupyter notebook (https://jupyter.org/), which is included in this repository as 'public-park-visits.ipynb'.
-This jupyter notebook uses the Python programming language (https://www.python.org/) to illustrate and simulate elements of this review.
+This document is my marked down file for the GMIT module 'Programming for Data Analysis' project.
+The project includes a review of public park  visits, the factors that affect the number of visitors and vairous methods of visit data collection and simulation.
+The project is undertaken using a jupyter notebook (https://jupyter.org/), which is included in this repository as 'public-park-visits.ipynb'.
+The jupyter notebook uses the Python programming language (https://www.python.org/) to simulate a sample of basis park visitation variables spread out over a year resulting in a sample of simulatated daily park visit numbers.

 The jupyter notebook can be viewed on the jupyter notebook viewer https://nbviewer.jupyter.org/github/markcot/ProgFDA-Project/blob/master/public-park-visits.ipynb?flush_cache=true.